 This would all sit inside the media query.
 In fact, you could add as many items here as you want which would all apply to the screen surrounding it.
 Here’s a look at the completed media query:

 There you can see that all we did was add an “and” and then added another set of criteria.
-In this case, the CSS would only take affect on screens between the two sizes listed, from 420px to 600px.
+In this case, the CSS would only take effect on screens between the two sizes listed, from 420px to 600px.

 Finding The Screen Size